OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     });
     ```

 Following the previous steps lets your add-in toggle the visibility of the task pane by pressing **Ctrl+Alt+Up arrow key** and **Ctrl+Alt+Down arrow key**.
-This is the same behavior as shown in the [sample excel keyboard shortcuts add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts).
+The same behavior is shown in the [Excel keyboard shortcuts](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts) sample in the Office Add-ins PnP repo in GitHub.

 ## Details and restrictions

-### Constructing the action objects
+### Construct the action objects

 Use the following guidelines when specifying the objects in the `actions` array of the shortcuts.json: